BibliothecaDAO/RealmsWorld/README.md

 ### Contributing

-We welcome contributions from the community to help improve Atlas.
+We welcome contributions from the community to help improve Realms.World.
 If you are interested in contributing, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.